johanhedin/sdrx/README.md

     $ cmake ../
     $ make

-The arguments to `git submodule update` will assure that newly added submodules are checked out properly.
+The `--init` and `--recursive` arguments to `git submodule update` will assure that newly added submodules are checked out properly.
 For existing submodules, they are a no-op.

-If the build fails after a update, try to remove all files inside the build directory and start over:
+If the build for some reason fails after a update, try to remove all files inside the build directory and start over:

     $ cd build
     $ rm -rf *